novrion/betabot/README.md

 **Run the run_optimized.exe or run.exe to start the engine**

 **Download:**
-Click releases and download the zip file containing all source code and the executables
+Click "Releases" (to the right) and download source code and/or executables by clicking on them Note that most systems will warn that the executables may be malware This is not a virus, most systems warn the user when running any executable that isn't "trusted" or "validated"

 **Algorithms & Optimizations used**
 Bitboard representation